slsa-framework/slsa/docs/_posts/2024-08-13-dep-confusion-and-typosquatting.md

 -   **Mitigation of typosquatting** attacks by flagging upstream packages based on heuristics.
 -   Opportunity to **deploy existing content scanning tools on OSS packages** to flag known indicators of maliciousness or unexpected changes (e.g. changes in capabilities reported by [CAPSLOCK](https://github.com/google/capslock)).

 The process of using OSS packages via registries presents a lot of risks beyond typosquatting and dependency confusion—and requires the same level of attention and control as the build process itself.
-Managed ingestion defines this fundamental capability required to successfully manage OSS supply chain risk.
+Managed ingestion is the fundamental capability required to successfully manage OSS supply chain risk.
 As part of the ongoing [SLSA dependencies track](https://github.com/slsa-framework/slsa/issues/961) effort we will work to formalize these concepts, including [those from s2c2f](https://github.com/slsa-framework/slsa/issues/1105), within the SLSA specification.

 <!-- Footnotes themselves at the bottom. -->
 ## Notes